Gordon999/Pi-MP3_Player/README.md

 New features.

+- Time shift streaming Radio channel.
+If you are listening to a programme and need to do something else you can click on 'RECORD', set the time required in ten minute steps by clicking on 'RECORD', and leave it.
+(You can now mute the sound if required) .
+  It will record this to RAM and on return you can listen to it by Stopping Radio (or STOP RECORD at any time) and playback the recording.
+  Note this recording will ONLY be available in the playlist whilst the Pi is powered.

 - Info button added.
 Will read and display an 'info.txt' file in an album directory.
 ONLY on cutdown = 0 screen (default).
   Change 'self.Button_info_on = 0' to disable.